awsdocs/aws-single-sign-on-user-guide/doc_source/security-iam-awsmanpol.md

 **Permissions groupings**

 This policy is grouped into statements based on the set of permissions provided\.
 + `AWSSSOMasterAccountAdministrator` – Allows AWS SSO to [pass the service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) named `AWSServiceRoleforSSO` to SSO so that it can later assume the role and perform actions on their behalf\.
 This is necessary when the person or application attempts to enable SSO\.
-For more information, see [Manage SSO to your AWS accounts](manage-your-accounts.md)\.
+For more information, see [Manage SSO access to your AWS accounts](manage-your-accounts.md)\.
 + `AWSSSOMemberAccountAdministrator` – Allows AWS SSO to perform account administrator actions in a multi\-account AWS environment\.
 For more information, see [AWS managed policy: AWSSSOMemberAccountAdministrator](#security-iam-awsmanpol-AWSSSOMemberAccountAdministrator)\.

 ```